-No environmental incidents were reported in 2023 in the Group.
-The Group continually works on improving environmental protection and sustainable development.
-In this context, the Group collects waste oils, used-up motor vehicle tires, batteries and other hazardous and non-hazardous waste and disposes them into dedicated tanks and storage halls.
-Some of Group affiliates are registered (among other things) for the performance of waste management activities and possess the required permits issued by competent ministries of the countries of their establishment.
+During the year 2024, there were no environmental incidents within the Group.
+The Group continuously works on improving environmental protection and sustainable development.
+In this regard, the Group collects waste oils, used car tires, batteries and other hazardous and non-hazardous waste in designated containers and specially prepared facilities.
+Some of the Group's subsidiaries, in addition to other activities, are registered for waste management operations and hold the necessary permits issued by the relevant ministries of the countries where they are based..